 California Department of Education (CDE)

-Grants starting at $50,000 to California IHEs, LEA, nonprofits, agencies, businesses, and other organizations to provide K-12 after school programs and scholastic enrichment programs for 9-12th graders.
+Grants to California IHEs, LEAs, nonprofits, agencies, private entities, and other organizations to provide PreK-12 after school programs and grade 9-12 scholastic enrichment programs.
 Funding is intended for educational activities and programs focused on academic enrichment, mentoring, literacy, STEM education, workforce readiness, drug prevention, and social-emotional skills.

 1. 21st Century Community Learning Centers

 The purpose of the 21st CCLC is to support the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high poverty and low-performing schools.
 The 21st CCLC Program helps students meet state and local academic standards in core subjects, such as reading and math; offers students a broad array of enrichment activities that can complement the regular academic program; and offers educational services to the families of participating children.

 There are five subprogram types for which 21st CCLC funding is granted: After School Base programs, Before School Base programs, After School Summer/Supplemental programs, Before School Summer/Supplemental programs, and Equitable Access programs.

 2. 21st Century After School Safety and Enrichment for Teens

 The purpose of the 21st Century High School ASSETs Program is to provide local flexibility in the establishment or expansion of community learning centers that provide students in grades nine through twelve with academic enrichment opportunities and activities designed to complement students’ regular academic program and that support college and career readiness, assist with literacy and related educational development services for families of these students, and provide a safe environment for students participating in their programs.